-Ele ment 3 - Support consumer health lite racy and self-management 1 Encourages and supports consumers to enhance their health literacy.
+- 1 Encourages and supports consumers to enhance their health literacy.
 Ability to discuss a partnership approach with consumers for building health literacy.
-Ability to discuss options for enhancing consumer access to reliable resources and information for maintaining health and wellness.
-Ability to discuss the importance of providing consumers with effective and relevant choices for maintaining their health.
-2 Identifies consumers likely to benefit from provision of specific health and lifestyle advice.
-Ability to explain the behaviours that reflect readiness to respond to preventive health advice.
-Ability to describe consumer groups likely to benefit from targeted educational advice.
+Ability to discuss options for enhancing consumer access to reliable resources and information for maintaining health and wellness. • Ability to discuss the importance of providing consumers with effective and relevant choices for maintaining their health.
+Identifies consumers likely to benefit from provision of specific health and • Ability to explain the behaviours that reflect readiness to respond to preventive health advice. lifestyle advice. • Ability to describe consumer groups likely to benefit from targeted educational advice.
 3 Delivers responsible, consistent, evidence-based advice to consumers about the potential benefits of preventive health activities.
-Ability to provide relevant evidence-based preventive health/lifestyle advice (e.g. diet, smoking, exercise) to consumers without engendering resistance or other adverse reaction.
+Ability to provide relevant evidence-based preventive health/ lifestyle advice (e.g. diet, smoking, exercise) to consumers without engendering resistance or other adverse reaction.
 Ability to provide information and advice in a form, format and language that promotes understanding.
 Ability to reinforce preventive health messages in a manner consistent with that provided to consumers by other members of the health care team.
-Ability to use electronic aids (e.g. PowerPoint presentation) and/or print materials (e.g. newsletters, posters, brochures) to support the delivery of public health information.
-4 Confirms consumers' understanding of risk factors and strategies for reducing the risk of disease.
-Ability to ask questions and seek feedback to assess consumer understanding.
-Ability to modify the form, format and/or language used to deliver information and advice to enhance understanding.
-5 Supports and reinforces consumers' efforts at self-management of their risk factors for disease.
-Ability to describe and/or demonstrate the use of a system for follow-up of consumers counselled about the need to modify their risk factor exposure.
+Ability to use electronic aids (e.g. PowerPoint presentation) and/c print materials (e.g. newsletters, posters, brochures) to support the delivery of public health information.
+Confirms consumers' understanding of risk factors and strategies for reducing the risk of disease.
+Ability to ask questions and seek feedback to assess consumer understanding. • Ability to modify the form, format and/or language used to deliver information and advice to enhance understanding.
+Supports and reinforces consumers' efforts at self-management of their risk factors for disease.
+Ability to describe and/or demonstrate the use of a system for follow-up of consumers counselled about the need to modify the risk factor exposure.
 Ability to discuss strategies proven to be effective in motivating consumers to continue with preventive health activities/lifestyle choices.

-Domain 8: Critical analysis, research and education

-Standard 8.1 Retrieve, analyse and synthesise information
+Domain 8: Critical analysis, research and education Standard 8.1 Retrieve, analyse and synthesise information